All About Civil Drafters

 The table below shows the approximate number of Civil Drafters employed by various industries.

-Those thinking about becoming a Civil Drafter might also be interested in the following careers:
+Those interested in being a Civil Drafter may also be interested in:

 References: